hoanngocle/download-pdf-drive/README.md

-#Download pdf view only from google drive
+# Download pdf view only from google drive
+Tool for download pdf file

+# How to Use
+- Load all file
+- F12 => Console -> Paste code from index.js and run